andyjost/Sprite/src/python/interpreter/README.md

 ========
 This file describes the metadata used in ICurry for the Python target.
 These are Python-specific annotations applied to ICurry, which are used to implement built-ins, system facilities, and other special features.
+The metadata is supplied when declaring ICurry bindings for hand-implemented symbols (see prelude.py).